 The ladies in my paintings are elegant and confident, but they are also playful and have a definite sense of mischief about themselves; they are used to stealing the show.
 As such, they are part comment on my personal relationships, part a documentation of my moods and emotions, but as pieces of visual fiction as well, I do hope that they amuse, charm, delight and intrigue the viewer.

 I was trained at Bretton Hall, University of Leeds where I gained a 1st class BA in Fashion and Textiles.
 After a spell of teaching fashion and fashion illustration in Milan, I worked in the fashion industry for several years as an embroiderer and fashion designer.
 After several years living abroad I returned to England and to my first love, painting figures and illustrating fashion.
-Since then, I have evolved into a successful freelance artist, and create from my studio in West Sussex.
+Since then, I have evolved into a successful freelance artist, and create from my studio in Kent.

 I am a published artist, with greetings cards and framed prints of my work being sold both through online outlets and through stores and shops such as John Lewis and The Shard where examples of my work can currently be seen.
 In addition my Heavy Metal paintings have also been used by the well-known store Anthropologie on a range of desert plates and serving platters, both in Europe and the United States.

 It you fancy reading a little more please click on the following links...

 Questions and Answers - The Other Art Fair

 Questions and Answers - Saatchi Art, Inside the Studio

 Questions and Answers - Rise Art

 All images and text appearing on this web site are copyright © Bridget Davies 2015.

 Payment can be made by bank transfer, cheque, PayPal or credit card (through PayPal).